 Allow for a Variety of Input Methods

-It considers user input beyond the usual keyboard and mouse.
-This incorporates both spoken commands and the tapping and swiping of touch-screen interfaces.
+Consider user input beyond the usual keyboard and mouse.
+This incorporates both spoken commands and tapping and swiping of touch-screen interfaces.

 Your audience should be able to read and understand all of your written material with ease.
 Here are a few pointers.